dathatreyakv/kvd-react/README.md

   useRef:
     It allows you to create a persistent reference to a value across renders, without causing re-renders when its value changes.
 It's commonly used to reference DOM elements and to store mutable variables in function components.

+> Fiber is a new reconciliation engine in React 16.

+- When state variable changes React reconciliation will re-create the new virtual DOM of that React Element - and compares with the old virtual DOM.
+If it find any difference  then it will re-render that perticular part in original DOM and ignore the remaining unchanged part.